 In Europe, plastic packaging accounts for 59% of packaging1 (when measured by weight).
 In the US, that number is closer to 65%.
 Plastic packaging is a $700 billion industry that won't slow down until the consumers decide that we've had enough.

 The impact of plastic packaging is most felt in our ecosystem, where human activities threaten marine life daily.
-Our plastic packaging goes from our waste bins to garbage trucks, where many of them blow into the streets and then water bodies as litter.
+Our plastic packaging goes from our waste bins to garbage trucks, where much of them blows into the streets and then water bodies as litter.
 Even the plastic packaging and plastic containers that get to landfills still find their way to the water.
 A SPREP report shows that Up to 80% of ocean plastic pollution enters the ocean from land3.

 Pollution in the oceans affects at least 267 different species of marine life.
 The result?
 Marine wildlife is being poisoned, punctured, entangled, choked, and in many other horrible ways, affected by the ocean's plastics.